Prepare yourself as you’re about to discover the 3 coolest hostels in Chiang Mai, plus many more gorgeous hostels with design, comfort and good vibes.

 The Old Town is only 1km away and it’s a 10-minute walk to the night food markets.
-So the location is not the best location in Chiang Mai, many travelers claim.
+Many would claim the location is not the best location in Chiang Mai.

 In the section Things to know about Chiang Mai we share the best street food near Oxotel.
 We are still dreaming of that foody experience….scroll down, thank us later!

-Oxotel Hostel is the best hostel in Chiang Mai for:
+Oxotel Hostel is the best boutique hostel in Chiang Mai for: